ChicoState/ux-SoundCircle/phaseIII/README.md

 * Identifying problem points in other platforms will allow the team to focus on addressing these gaps in SoundCircle’s design.

 *“Would you find it useful to connect with others based on mutual interests in music?
 Why or why not?”*
-* This question explored participants’ attitudes towards a core purpose of SoundCircle and provide valuable feedback on its perceived utility.
+* This question explored participants’ attitudes towards a core purpose of SoundCircle and provided valuable feedback on its perceived utility.

 *“How often do you attend music-related events?”*
 * This question assessed how likely participants are to engage with event-related content and features of the application.

-*“What challenges have you faced when searching for music related events in your local area?”*
+*“What challenges have you faced when searching for music-related events in your local area?”*
 * Participants’ responses highlighted existing frustrations in event discovery, providing insight for the team to refine features and address these issues within SoundCircle.

 *“If a platform helped you discover events and connect with others based on shared music interests, what would make it stand out for you?”*